juanmanuel96/flask-mongodb/docs/mongo.md

 # The MongoDB Class

 The main class of Flask-MongoDB is `MongoDB`.
-This class is the one that establishes the connection betweent he Flask app and the database.
+This class is the one that establishes the connection between he Flask app and the database.
 It is written the same way all Flask extensions write their code.
 The class has an optional app parameter and the `init_app` method.
-That method is the prefered way of creating the connection.
+That method is the preferred way of creating the connection.

 When a connection has been established, the Flask instance will have a new attribute called `mongo`.
 It can be accessed with the `current_app` proxy or the actual Flask instance.

 ## Configurations

 The MongoDB class has two configuration variables.
 These are `DATABASE` and `MODELS`.
 The first one tells the MongoDB instance which databases and connections to use.
 The `MODELS` configuration tells the instance where to look for those models.
-The elements of the list are refered to as model groups.
+The elements of the list are referred to as model groups.

 ### Database settings